 6. How is the Tabakfabrik located in its urban surrounding – and how is it perceived internationally?

 As a pristine urban hub the Tabakfabrik has a distinctive position in the fabric of Linz.
-It bridges a gap between the centre, the adjoining cultural and recreational space of the riverbank and the continuously developing dockland area.
+It bridges a gap between the centre, the adjoining cultural and recreational space of the riverbank and the continuously developing dockland area and is an integral part of the Digital Mile.

 Its progress accompanies the basic urban planning strategy to expand the inner city towards the east, alongside the industrial zone of the docks and the area of voestalpine.